leoarchive/notes/troubles.md

-## Lightdm cannot open
+## arch lightdm cannot open
 ```
 rm /etc/X11/xorg.conf.d/10-evdev.conf
 ```

-## NPM package cannot be used as a JSX Component - Type errors
+## NPM package cannot be used as a JSX Component - Type error
 ```
 use yarn in dockerfile and in package.json: